How to Treat High Arch Foot Pain

 - Bracing – Bracing is useful in managing foot drop, and can also assist with keeping the foot and ankle stable.

-If you’re experiencing foot pain and have been unable to relieve it yourself, it is certainly a good idea to contact Dr. Reinhardt who specializes in custom orthotics and foot treatment.
+If you’re experiencing foot pain and have been unable to relieve it yourself, it is a good idea to contact Dr. Reinhardt to relieve specialized orthotics and foot treatment.